the-mirak/cloudexam/README.md

 >$ cd kubernetes
 >```

-In order to deploy our application in kubernetes, we will need to create the following resources:
+In order to deploy our application in Kubernetes, we will need to create the following resources:

 - Pods: